 \subsection{Rural v/s Urban Occupation Bias}

-In addition to the other cultural biases, we detect bias in urban and rural occupations, which is prevalent in Indic society - with urban occupations seen as better, richer, more desirable, and even of a higher social status.
-For this, we develop a WEAT and corresponding SEAT tests.
-The attribute list consisted of lists of urban occupations and rural occupations and the target lists consisted of polarized adjectives.
-(Appendix \ref{app:wordlists} specifies word lists).
+Besides, we detect bias in urban and rural occupations, which is prevalent in Indic society - with urban occupations seen as better, richer, more desirable, and even of a higher social status.
+We construct WEAT and SEAT tests where the attribute list consists of lists of urban occupations and rural occupations and the target lists consisted of polarized adjectives (Appendix \ref{app:wordlists}).

-Table \ref{tab:weatandseatforall} illutrates with WEAT and SEAT scores the biased associations of perception between urban and rural occupations.
-For 300 dimensional GloVe embeddings the WEAT test measures bias as $\approx$ 1.6 and SEAT $\approx$ 1.42.
-We observe that the measured bias is greater than 1.00 for ELMo as well which highlight the presence of occupation associated bias in the contextualized embeddings too.
+Table \ref{tab:weatandseatforall} illustrates with WEAT and SEAT scores the biased associations of perception between urban and rural occupations.
+For both GloVe and ELMo embeddings, we observe significant ($>$ 1.0) bias with the WEAT test, highlighting the presence of occupation associated bias.